daos-stack/daos/docs/admin/deployment.md

 * To obtain the maximum SCM performance, a certain number of targets is needed.
 This is device- and workload-dependent, but around 16 targets usually work well.

-While not required, it is recommended to also specify a number of I/O offloading threads with the `nr_xs_helpers:` setting.
+It is recommended to also specify a number of I/O offloading threads with the `nr_xs_helpers:` setting.
 These threads can improve performance by offloading activities like checksum calculation and the dispatching of server-side RPCs from the main I/O service threads.
+When using EC, it is recommended to configure roughly one offloading thread per four target threads, for example `targets: 16` and `nr_xs_helpers: 4`.

 The server should have sufficiently many physical cores to support the number of targets plus the additional service threads.